Thalappuzha, Wayanad: Demographics

-Education

-Government Engineering College is the biggest educational organization in this area.

 Transportation

 Thalappuzha village can be accessed from Mananthavady or Kalpetta.
 The Periya ghat road connects Mananthavady to Kannur and Thalassery.
 The Thamarassery mountain road connects Calicut with Kalpetta.
 The Kuttiady mountain road connects Vatakara with Kalpetta and Mananthavady.
 The Palchuram mountain road connects Kannur and Iritty with Mananthavady.
 The road from Nilambur to Ooty is also connected to Wayanad through the village of Meppadi.